bglamadrid/pugtail/README.md

 # Contributing

-Pugtail is an early-stage project template.
-If you have any suggestions, ideas, or find any bugs while using it, please do not hesitate to create an issue, and hopefully stick around to answer any questions.
+Pugtail is still an early-stage project template.
+If you have any suggestions, ideas, or find any bugs while using it, please do not hesitate to create an issue for it.

 PRs are also totally welcome.